 Share data securely with other companies in a transparent way (e.g., when on consultancy assignments or anytime an employee shares data).

 Keep their own data safe with zero-knowledge encryption that protects all user data to ensure it is only visible to the user.

 See that you value their privacy.
-Show your employees that you care about their privacy, and they will care about yours and your customers’.
+Show your employees that you care about their privacy.
+In turn, they will care more about your customers’ privacy.

 Create a privacy first culture

-Send all your employees a link to download PrivacyWallet (it’s free!) to protect their own data, increase privacy awareness and develop habits that minimise privacy risk, both at work and at home.
+Send all your employees a free link to download PrivacyWallet.
+They will learn to protect their own data and increase their privacy awareness.
+Help everyone in your organization develop habits that minimise privacy risk, both at work and at home.